swiftlang/swift-evolution/proposals/0246-mathable.md

 function whose argument order regularly causes bugs, so it would be good to clarify here.
 - `logGamma` is introduced instead of the existing `lgamma`, and returns a single value instead of a tuple.
-The sign is still available for real types via a new `signGamma` function, but requires a separate function call.
+The sign is still available via a new `signGamma` function, but requires a separate function call.
 The motivation for this approach is two-fold: first, the more common use case is to want only the first value, so returning a tuple creates noise: